Fangwq/fangwq.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in theoretical physics, Institute of Physics, Chinese Academy of Sciences, 2012-2017
+* Ph.D. in theoretical physics, Institute of Physics, Chinese Academy of Sciences, 2012-2017
 * B.S. in applied physics, Zhejiang University of Technology, 2008-2012

 Work experience